Updated 22 June 2021

 7. Third-party services, data and content

-7.2 Supermetrics assumes no liability whatsoever for the data or other content collected from Third-Party Services, such as Facebook, Google Analytics and Google Ads.
+7.2 Supermetrics assumes no liability whatsoever for the data or other content collected from Third-Party Services, such as Facebook, Google Analytics and Google Ads or from Custom Connector Services.
 You are solely responsible for ascertaining that you have the right to use the Service for gathering and processing any such data by using the Service, and you must obtain any such consents and authorizations as may be needed from time to time in relation to such data or other content and their processing by using the Service.
-We do not assume any liability for such Third-Party services or software, and you are exclusively responsible for obtaining any necessary licenses or consents needed for their use.
-You must familiarize yourself with the applicable terms and conditions, including any restrictions on use, in relation to any such Third-Party Services and you agree to comply with the third-party terms and conditions applicable to the Third-Party Services in addition to the terms of the Agreement.
+We do not assume any liability for such Third-Party Services, Custom Connector Services or software, and you are exclusively responsible for obtaining any necessary licenses or consents needed for their use.
+You must familiarize yourself with the applicable terms and conditions, including any restrictions on use, in relation to any such Third-Party Services and Custom Connector Services and you agree to comply with the third-party terms and conditions applicable to the Third-Party Services and Custom Connector Services in addition to the terms of the Agreement.

 7.3 Furthermore, the Service may contain links to web pages and content of third parties as a service to those interested in this information.
 We do not monitor, endorse, or adopt, or have any control over any third-party web pages or content.
 We undertake no responsibility to update or review any such web pages or third-party content and can make no guarantee as to its accuracy or completeness.
 Additionally, if you follow a link or otherwise navigate away from the Service, please be aware that these Terms will no longer govern.
 You should review the applicable terms and policies, including privacy and data gathering practices, of any web page, third-party content or service provider to which you navigate from the Service.
 You access and use third-party content at your own risk.